Skip to main contentSkip to navigation

 How Much Does Enterprise Server Recovery Cost?

-Enterprise server recovery follows the same transparent pricing model as every other service we offer: per-drive imaging based on each drive's condition, plus a $400-$800 array reconstruction fee.
-No data recovered means no charge.
+Enterprise server recovery follows the same transparent pricing model as every other service we offer: per-drive imaging based on each drive's condition, plus an array reconstruction fee for the virtual destripe.
+The fee depends on RAID level, member count, filesystem type, and whether stripe parameters must be detected from raw data or captured from surviving controller metadata.

 Simple Copy